-- 1. Cystic fibrosis (CF), or - 2.
-Bronchiectasis, or
+- 1. Cystic fibrosis (CF), or

+- 2. Immotile cilia syndrome, or

+- 3. Bronchiectasis, or

-3. Neuromuscular disorders, when all the following are met (these criteria only apply to neuromuscular disorders):
+4. Neuromuscular disorders, when all the following are met (these criteria only apply to neuromuscular disorders):

-- a) Well-documented failure of standard treatments to adequately mobilize retained secretions, with all the following: - i) Failed chest PT, at least twice daily - ii) A pattern of hospitalizations or significantly deteriorating clinical condition - iii) Adequate cough to remove mobilized secretions or use of cough assist device - b) Pulmonary evaluation or consultation - c) Rental trial, prior to purchase (depending on plan)
+a) Well-documented failure of standard treatments to adequately mobilize retained secretions, with all the following:

+- i) Failed chest PT, at least twice daily - ii) A pattern of hospitalizations or significantly deteriorating clinical condition - iii) Adequate cough to remove mobilized secretions or use of cough assist device - b) Pulmonary evaluation or consultation - c) Rental trial, prior to purchase (depending on plan)